wang264/book-notes/effective_cpp/EffectiveCpp_Chapter1.md

         }
 };
 ```

-The function `length()` is logical const, but not bitwise const.
+* The function `length()` is logical const, but not bitwise const.

-*mutable* frees non-static data members from the constrains of bitwise constness.
+* Also, *mutable* frees non-static data members from the constrains of bitwise constness.
 <br/>

 ```cpp
 // code with duplication